-A US pharma client required >200 mg of three metabolites of a drug; an N-glucuronide (M1), an indirect O-glucuronide (M2b) and a hydroxylated metabolite (M8b).
+Three metabolites of cenobamate were required by SK Life Science; an N-glucuronide (M1), an indirect O-glucuronide (M2b) and a hydroxylated metabolite (M8b).
 As part of this project, multiple components of Hypha’s one-stop metabolite shop were employed, including chemical synthesis, microbial biotransformation as well as purification and structure elucidation by NMR.

 M1, a major N-glucuronide, was accessed using chemical synthesis after identifying the best conditions in the chemical screens, resulting in the purification of a gram of M1.
 Key to successful synthesis were the mild deprotection conditions used in the late-stage chemical glucuronidation procedure.

 In addition to the N-glucuronide, an indirect O-glucuronide, M2b, and its aglycone, M8b, were also needed.
 To make M8b, the position of the hydroxyl group first had to be identified.
 To achieve this, Hypha chemists purified a small amount of M2b from human urine supplied by the client, and elucidated the structure of the conjugate using cryoprobe NMR spectroscopy.
 Then, knowing the position of hydroxylation from the structure of the phenolic glucuronide, 100s of mgs of M8b were synthesised.